-The link between weight gain and obesity and short sleep patterns is not completely clear.
+The link between weight gain and obesity and short sleep patterns is unclear.

 There have been several studies throughout the years that have linked obesity and poor sleep patterns.

-Similarly to gaining weight, there is evidence to suggest that getting a good night’s sleep can help a person consume fewer calories during the day.
+Similarly to gaining weight, there is evidence to suggest that getting a good night’s sleep can help a person’s body take in fewer calories.

-One of the reasons for this requirement is that the body heals during sleep.
+Sleep is important for athletes and people participating in sport because the body heals during sleep.
 Other benefits include: